 Las Vegas Bus Accident Attorney

-The Las Vegas bus accident lawyers at The Law Offices of Steven A. Burris are dedicated to the rights of injury victims, and have advocated on their behalf for more than four decades.
+The Las Vegas bus accident lawyers at Burris & Thomas, LLC are dedicated to the rights of injury victims, and have advocated on their behalf for more than four decades.
 When you retain the firm, you can expect the dedicated, unwavering legal support you need during this trying time.

-There are many potential forms of negligence which can lead to a serious bus accident, and the issue of bus drivers who drive while under the effects of (prescribed) narcotics or anxiety medications is a growing safety menace.
+Many forms of negligence can lead to bus accidents, and drivers who work under the effects of prescribed narcotics or anxiety medication present a growing safety risk.

-Sometimes, bus company HR departments will order injured drivers back to work, even though they are aware that the bus company’s workman’s compensation doctor has prescribed narcotic pain pills to the driver in an amount that will affect him during work hours.
+Sometimes, bus company HR departments send injured drivers back to work, even when they know that the company’s workers’ compensation doctor has prescribed pain medications that could affect the driver during work hours.

 Common sorts of negligence by the bus companies would include the following:

-- Inadequate maintenance of bus, particularly brakes and tires
+- Inadequate maintenance of buses, especially brakes and tires

-- Right turns that ‘squeeze’ vehicles to the right of the bus
+- Right turns that “squeeze” vehicles on the right side of the bus

 - Speeding

-- Closing door on person who is still in the door well
+- Closing the door on someone still in the door well

-- Sudden stops or starts before boarding passengers are seated
+- Stopping or starting suddenly before boarding passengers are seated

 - Jumping curbs before passengers are seated

-- Hiring drivers with bad driving records or dangerous health issues
+- Hiring drivers with poor driving records or unsafe health conditions

 Fighting For Your Fair Compensation